• Skip to primary navigation

 • Move the onions and peppers to a cooler side of the griddle.

 • Add the steak to the center of the griddle.
-Spread it out to a thin layer.
+Spread it out into a thin layer.
 Season with the Beef Seasoning.
 Let the steak sear for 3-5 minutes until the juices start to flow.
-Flip and continue cooking the steak until it is cooked through (2-3 more minutes).
+Flip and continue cooking the steak until it is cooked through, about 2-3 more minutes.

 • Spread the mayonnaise on the hoagie rolls.
-Place hoagie rolls face down on the cooler side of the griddle so that they will toast slightly.
+Place hoagie rolls face down on the cooler side of the griddle for 2-3 minutes, so that they will toast slightly.
 Watch closely so that the rolls do not burn.
-Toast for 2-3 minutes Take the hoagie rolls off the griddle when toasted and put on a pan.
+Take the toasted hoagie rolls off the griddle and put on a pan.

-• Then divide the steak into 4 equal piles on the griddle and top each pile with the pepper and onion mixture.
-Immediately top each pile with 2 slices of cheese and let the cheese melt (1-2 minutes).
+• Divide the cooked steak into 4 equal piles on the griddle and top each with the pepper and onion mixture.
+Immediately top each pile with 2 slices of cheese and let the cheese melt for 1-2 minutes.

-• Use your spatula to scoop and lift each pile and place the mixture onto one of the toasted hoagie rolls.
+• Use your spatula to scoop and lift each pile and place steak mixture onto one of the toasted hoagie rolls.

 Nutrition Information